The Healthiest and Best Bone Broth (recipe plus video!)Updated: May 16, 2017Broth, Stock, and Soups

 During time of frugality, homemade stock helps keep the food budget in check by allowing health to be maintained with only small amounts of meat in the diet.
 This is due to large amounts of two amino acids in the broth which act together as a protein sparer, allowing more efficient utilization of the complete meat proteins that are eaten once or twice a week.

 Homemade stock used frequently in the diet offers protection from gastrointestinal illness, as the natural gelatin acts a neutralizer of intestinal poisons helping to relieve diarrhea and even dysentery.

 Ok, enough already!
-You’re already sold on the benefits of bone broth?
+So you’re already sold on the benefits of bone broth.

 Which Bone Broth is the Healthiest?

 In our modern era, time in the kitchen is limited at best.

 Which stock should you focus your time on given the many options available: chicken, turkey, goose, duck, venison, beef, pork, fish, shrimp etc?

 While I would argue that it is a good idea to rotate your bone broth and make them all if possible as each contains a slightly different profile of nutritional benefits, for those with thyroid problems, the winner is fish stock as it is the best bone broth of all!

 Broth and soup made with fishheads are rich in iodine, thyroid-strengthening substances, and fat soluble vitamins.